kalinchuk/mark_8_minicomputer/serial_board/README.md

 ## Testing

-After assembly, you can verify the operation of the board by running the RELAY.asm program listed below.
-It's a simple program that listens for input on the serial port and reponds back with what it receives.
+After assembly, you can verify the operation of the board by running the `RELAY.asm` program listed below.
+It's a simple program that listens for input on the serial port and responds back with what it receives.
 This will verify the input and output operations of the board.

 ```
 RDA   EQU   01H